 - Both options are economical over the long term.
 Suited to frequent users, extended trips, and larger groups.

 A discreet and portable way to treat 0.5 or 1L of water at a time when you’re travelling.
 By beaming UV light through water, they damage the DNA of microbes, pathogens and viruses.
 It’s the same technology used in commercial bottling plants and municipal water systems.

 - They avoid the taste, health concerns, and waiting times of chemical treatments.

 - Don’t require pumping, and don’t need to be dissembled and dried when you return home.

 - Cloudy water must be filtered before you use UV.
+Some include pre-filters.

-Usually, the lower the initial cost for a treatment method, the higher the cost of each litre treated.
+Generally, the lower the initial cost for a treatment method, the higher the cost of each litre treated.

 - If you camp occasionally and in a small group, a moderately priced filter with a semi-disposable cartridge, combined with a small chlorine dioxide kit, may be fine.

 - If you camp frequently, or with a large group, it may be more economical in the long run to buy a more expensive filter.

 - Inexpensive filters clean a few dozen to a few hundred litres.
 A high-end filter might clean thousands of litres.